mstksg/inCode/copy/entries/fixvec-2.md

 !!!fixvec-2/VecInductive.hs "exactLengthInductive_ ::" "exactLengthInductive ::"
 ```

+This is another way you can take advantage of the *structure* of the length
+type.
+Here, we explicitly take advantage of the inductive structure of the
+`Nat` type and how it matches with the structure of the `Vec` type, and do bold
+things with it!

 But I digress.
 Like in the last section, checking for a given length is
 literally the least interesting property you can check for.
 But, again, the
 same process is usable here: find a way to get your witness, and then pattern